Credential Proxy Pattern for AI Agents

 Encrypted Vault

 - At provisioning time, the agent is issued a proxy token (not the real credential).
-The proxy token encodes: agent identity, allowed target APIs, permission scope, TTL.
+The proxy token encodes agent identity, allowed target APIs, permission scope, and TTL.

-- When the agent makes an outbound API call, the request is routed through the credential proxy.
+- When the agent makes an outbound call, the request routes through the proxy.

-- The API response is returned to the agent with any credential echoes stripped.
+- The response returns to the agent with any credential echoes stripped.

 - Every resolution is logged: agent identity, timestamp, target endpoint, proxy token used.